Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 You’ll also have to clean their cage at least once a week.

-Provided your guinea pig a good-sized cage, healthy diet, exercise, and plenty of interaction, it’s likely your piggy will be with you for quite some time.
+Provided that your Abyssinian cavy has a good-sized cage, healthy diet, exercise, and plenty of interaction, it’s likely your piggy will be with you for quite some time.

 Does the Abyssinian Smell?